beatlabs/harvester/README.md

 - Seed values, are hard-coded values into your configuration struct
 - Environment values, are obtained from the environment
 - Flag values, are obtained from CLI flags with the form `-flag=value`
+- File internals in local storage.
+Only text files are supported, don't use it for binary.
 - Consul, which is used to get initial values and to monitor them for changes

 The order is applied as it is listed above.
 Consul seeder and monitor are optional and will be used only if `Harvester` is created with the above components.